Taste of Borneo

 - 1997 British Airways Tourism for Tomorrow Award - Best Lodge Pacific Region Winner

-We are incredibly excited to unveil our newly built and furnished villas!
-The villas are a new room option for guests, and we hope this new upgrade will provide you with extra comfort and will further heighten your Borneo experience during your stay with us.
+We are incredibly excited to unveil our newly built Villas!
+The villas are exquisitely designed and furnished with a unique Borneo flavor that we hope will provide you with extra comfort and will further heighten your Borneo experience during your stay with us.

-- Option of twin sharing and king-sized convertibles
+- Option of twin sharing and king-sized bed arrangements

 - More privacy, away from main areas

-04 villas will be available from 01 June 2017 onwards, so book now and enjoy discounted rates.
+Four villas will be available from 01 June 2017 onwards, with an additional four more in July 2017 onwards.